GargNishant/csvApi/README.md

 ### Installing and Run

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development enviroment running

 1. Download JAVA SE edition from the Link
 [JAVA SE](http://www.oracle.com/technetwork/java/javase/downloads/index.html)